What Is An ERISA Lien? 5 Things You Need To Know

 What is ERISA?

-The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that sets minimum standards for most voluntarily established retirement and health plans in private industry to provide protection for individuals in these plans.
-ERISA requires plans to provide participants with plan information including important information about plan features and funding; provides fiduciary responsibilities for those who manage and control plan assets; requires plans to establish a grievance and appeals process for participants to get benefits from their plans, and gives participants the right to sue for benefits and breaches of fiduciary duty.
-One amendment to ERISA is COBRA which provides some workers and their families "the right to continue their health coverage for a limited time after certain events, such as the loss of a job."
-There have been many other amendments to ERISA including the Health Insurance Portability and Accountability Act, the Newborns' and Mothers' Health Protection Act, the Mental Health Parity Act, the Women's Health and Cancer Rights Act, the Affordable Care Act, and the Mental Health Parity and Addiction Equity Act.
-In general, ERISA does not cover group health plans established or maintained by governmental entities, churches for their employees, or plans which are maintained solely to comply with applicable workers' compensation, unemployment, or disability laws.
-ERISA also does not cover plans maintained outside the United States primarily for the benefit of nonresident aliens or unfunded excess benefit plans.
+ERISA requires plans to provide participants with plan information, including important information about plan features and funding; provides fiduciary responsibilities for those who manage and control plan assets; requires plans to establish a grievance and appeals process for participants to get benefits from their plans, and gives participants the right to sue for benefits and breaches of fiduciary duty.
+One amendment to ERISA is COBRA, which provides some workers and their families "the right to continue their health coverage for a limited time after certain events, such as the loss of a job."
+There have been many other amendments to ERISA, including:

 Differences between ERISA and a Typical Health Insurance Plan

-Your human resources professional should be able to help with the distinction between health benefits covered by ERISA and the health benefits covered by traditional health insurance.
-ERISA health benefits have an employer provide all health benefits.
+ERISA health benefits involve an employer providing all health benefits.
 These health benefits pay your medical expenses upfront, excluding a co-pay.
-Your employer may even work with the health care provider to get reduced services costs.
-Liens on Personal Injury Claims In personal injury cases, liens can occur in the event of an ERISA health insurance plan.
+Your employer may even work with the health care provider to get reduced service costs.
+In a personal injury case involving an ERISA health insurance plan, a health insurance company may be able to use an ERISA health insurance lien to collect money awarded to an injured employee in a personal injury settlement.
 In personal injury claims, an ERISA lien can be complicated because it relies on preemption principles which means that "when state law and the federal law conflict, federal law displaces or preempts, state law, due to the Supremacy Clause of the Constitution."

 What is An ERISA Lien?